melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 ### Functions

+Are defined with the keyword `fn`.
-Functions are one place where the compiler will not work out types with type inference--inputs and outputs must be typed.
+Functions are one place where the compiler will not work out types with type inference: inputs and outputs must be typed.
 The body of the function has the value of its last expression, just like with if-as-an-expression.
 Returns are generally only used for returning early from a function.